starknet-edu/starknet-cairo-101/README.md

 ​
 ​

-## Addresses of the exercises and contracts
+## Addresses of the exercises and contracts on alpha-goerli Testnet

 | Topic                                 | Contract code                                         | Contract on Starkscan                                                                                              | Contract on Voyager                                                                                              |
 | ------------------------------------- | ----------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------- |